Cerenia/cerenia.github.io/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | ![](fig/Android-Restore-from-Backup-nav.png)  | ![](fig/Android-Restore-from-Backup.png)  | ![](fig/Android-Restore-Progress.png)  | ![](fig/Android-Restore-Incorrect-Passphrase.png)   |

 After your data is loaded, you may set a folder to store backups in.
 It does not matter if you do this now or leave it for later when you want to transfer back to a normal installation of Signal.
 Afterwards, you will need to reregister with your phone number as you did when you first installed the Signal application.
 This is where you will need your PIN if you had registration lock enabled.
-Be careful here, as inputting your PIN wrong too many times will temporarily lock you out of your account.
+Be careful here, as inputting the wrong PIN too many times will temporarily lock you out of your account.

 |  |  |
 | ------------- | ------------- |